OFFIS-DAI/mango/docs/source/codecs.rst

 Codecs
 =======

-Most of the codec related code is taken and adapted from Stefan Scherfkes aiomas: https://gitlab.com/sscherfke/aiomas/
+Most of the codec related code is taken and adapted from aiomas: https://gitlab.com/sscherfke/aiomas/

 Codecs enable the container to encode and decode known data types to send them as messages.